wwdc-debrief/wwdc-debrief/106-whats-new-in-swift.md

 ### "do" Statement

-To avoid confusion between `do` keyword for scoping variables and `do-while` cycle, the second one has been replaced by `repeate`
+To avoid confusion between `do` keyword for scoping variables and `do-while` cycle, the second one has been replaced by `repeat`

 Scoping:
 ```swift